FrankN88/FrankN88-first_milestone_new/TESTING.md

     1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the Restaurant.

         1. Upon entering the site, users are automatically greeted with a clean and easily readable sticky navigation bar to go to the page of their choice.
-Underneath there is a Carousel that immediately shows the main features of the place and on top of it a link with a catchy phrase that directs to the menu.
+Underneath, there is a Carousel that immediately shows the main features of the restaurant and on top of it, a link with a catchy phrase that directs to the menu.
 Click [here](assets/testing_files/testing_ux_goals/navbar_phrase.png)
-        2. The main points are made immediately with carousel images.
+        2. The main features are immediately shown with carousel images.
 Click [here](assets/testing_files/testing_ux_goals/carousel.gif)
-        3. The user has several options, click the link that redirects to the menu, one of the links in the navbar or scroll down, where he will see the main features of the place together with a link to an impressive wine list.
+        3. The user has several options: click the link that redirects to the menu, one of the links in the navbar or scroll down, where he will see the main features of the place together with a link to an impressive wine list.
 Click [here](assets/testing_files/testing_ux_goals/cards_wine_list.png)

-    2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.
+    2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.

-        1. The site has been designed to be fluid and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly and change colour when hovering the link.
+        1. The site has been designed to be fluid and to never entrap the user.
+At the top of each page there is a clean navigation bar; each link describes what page they will end up at clearly and change colour when hovering over the link.
 Click [here](assets/testing_files/testing_ux_goals/navbar_phrase.png)
-        2. At the bottom of the each page there is a button that redirects you at the top of the page so that the user does not have to scroll up again, especially on the longer pages and even more if visualised on a small device.
+        2. At the bottom of each page there is a button that redirects you at the top of the page so that the user does not have to scroll up again, especially on the longer pages and even more if visualised on a small device.
 Click [here](assets/testing_files/testing_ux_goals/button_up.gif)
         3. The navigation bar is clearly defined and easily navigable for users to find and use.
 Click [here](assets/testing_files/testing_ux_goals/navbar_phrase.png)
         4. The logo image on the top left of each page leads users back to the home page.
 Click [here](assets/testing_files/testing_ux_goals/logo_button.gif)
         5. The footer menu is easy to use with appropriate icons for easy identification.
 Click [here](assets/testing_files/testing_ux_goals/footer.png)

     3. As a first time visitor, I want to easily navigate to the restaurant's social links in order to keep up with the latest news and features.
-        1. The social links are located in the footer together with the restaurant's contacts.
+        1. The social network links are located in the footer together with the restaurant's contacts.
 Click [here](assets/testing_files/testing_ux_goals/footer.png)
-        2. Social links and contacts always adapt responsively in order to be clicked without any difficulty on any device.
+        2. Social network links and contacts always adapt responsively in order to be clicked without any difficulty on any device.
 Click [here](assets/testing_files/testing_ux_goals/footer_responsiveness.gif)
-        3. The email and phone in the footer contain a link to facilitate communication with the restaurant.
+        3. The email and phone number in the footer contain a link to facilitate communication with the restaurant.
 Click [here](assets/testing_files/testing_ux_goals/footer.png)

 -   #### Returning Visitor Goals

-    1. As a Returning Visitor, I want to find the new features in the menu and updated list of wines.
+    1. As a Returning Visitor, I want to find the new features in the menu and the updated list of wines.

         1. These are clearly shown in the menu part and easily accessible via the specific links.
 Click [here](assets/testing_files/testing_ux_goals/menu_list.png)
-        2. The link will immediately open in a new page a pdf list of wines and beverages with prices and details.
+        2. The link will immediately open in a new page a PDF list of wines and beverages with prices and details.
 Click [here](assets/testing_files/gif/link_to_menu.gif)

-    2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+    2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any question I may have.

         1. Contacts are easily visible in every page in the footer.
 Click [here](assets/testing_files/testing_ux_goals/footer.png)
-        2. In the "About us" page there is a form for communication with the place.
+        2. In the "About us" page there is a form to facilitate communication with the restaurant.
 Click [here](assets/testing_files/testing_ux_goals/form.png)
-        3. The footer contains links to the organisations Facebook,Youtube, Twitter and Instagram page as well as the organization's email.
+        3. The footer contains links to the relevant social networks (Facebook,Youtube, Twitter and Instagram) as well as the organization's email.
 Click [here](assets/testing_files/testing_ux_goals/footer.png)
         4. The email button is set up to automatically open up your email app and autofill the email address in the "To" section.
 Click [here](assets/testing_files/testing_ux_goals/email_opening.gif)

-    3. As a Returning Visitor, I want to find the social links so that I can join and interact with others in the community.
+    3. As a Returning Visitor, I want to find the social network links so that I can join and interact with others in the community.
         1. The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.
 Click [here](assets/testing_files/gif/hover&click_social_footer.gif)
         2. An interested returning custumer has the chance to immediately click on any link in the footer to be directed to the social networks of the restaurant as much as the Youtube channel.
 Click [here](assets/testing_files/gif/hover&click_social_footer.gif)
-        3. A little gallery will show parts of the place to a customer who wants to show the restaurant to a friend.
+        3. A little gallery will show interesting images to a customer who wants to show the restaurant to a friend.
 The menu page has been thought for the same reason other than showing the main dishes of the moment.
 Click [here](assets/testing_files/testing_ux_goals/gallery_screenshot.png)

 -   #### Frequent User Goals